Part 1: Wait for It...Unit Testing Sever-Side Promises

 Some tips:

-• If the promise you created is undefined in each test, check that you declared the variable in the correct scope.
+in each test, check that you declared the variable in the correct scope. - If your tests fail silently, don't forget to provide a failsafe

-• Remember to require all of your libraries and objects in the testing file.
+all of your libraries and objects in the testing file.

 Move beyond the basic tests in part 2!